CodeMouse92/no-monster-minecraft/README.md

 ### Nether Monsters

-These are monster-like hostile mobs in the nether.
+These are most of the monster-like hostile mobs in the nether.

-* Blaze
-* Ghast
+* Blazes
-* Magma Cube
+* Ghasts
-* Wither Skeleton
+* Wither Skeletons

 Control with the group rule `spawnNetherMonsters`.

+> **Note:** Magma Cubes are now controlled with `spawnSlimes`, due to their
+> desirability in relation to overworld frogs in 1.19 and beyond.

 ### End Mobs